isomerpages/gb-assist/pages/solutionrepo/solution332.md

 ---
-title: cuteTrac Version 2 - Package (13 Vehicles)
+title: Microsoft Dynamics 365 Business Central Version 15 - Microsoft Dynamics 365 Business Central Essentials - SaaS Subscription with 3 Named Users
 permalink: /productivity-solutions-grant/solutionrepo/solution332
 ---

 #### Description

-cuteTrac is an advanced vehicle tracking solution that helps to manage fleet operations in an efficient manner.
-It increases the productivity and results in tremendous cost savings.
+Microsoft Dynamics 365 Business Central is a complete business solution that can effectively help companies and organizations to manage their financial and operation processes.
+The flexibility of the software makes it ideal to be configured to fit different business requirements, improve the company's ability to make decisions, and thereby increase the overall productivity of the company.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Cutech_Infocomm_Solutions_Annex_3_Part_4.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Dalstech_20190013_Annex_3_20200625141841_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria